Extra Payment Mortgage Calculator

 There may be many reasons a person wants to make additional payments on the principal of a loan, but the most common reasons seem to be:

-All of these may be good reasons to make extra payments, but make sure you understand what you are doing, first.
+All of these may be good reasons to make additional payments, but make sure you understand what you are doing, first.
+See below for more information about each of these reasons.

 Paying off a Mortgage Early